theuerc/Website/gitpod/docs/configure/workspaces/workspace-lifecycle.md

 ### Workspace Pinning

 A pinned workspace is never deleted.
-You can pin a workspace from the Gitpod dashboard.
+You can pin a workspace from your [workspace list](https://gitpod.io/workspaces/) in the Gitpod dashboard.

 ### Workspace Snapshotting

 You can create a snapshot of a workspace to save its state.
 This is useful if you want to keep a workspace around for a longer period of time, than the default.
 Read more about [Snapshots](/docs/configure/workspaces/collaboration).

+## Workspace Deletion

+Stopped workspaces are automatically deleted 14 days since the last workspace start.
+Pinned workspaces are never deleted.
+You can pin a workspace from your [workspace list](https://gitpod.io/workspaces/) in the Gitpod dashboard.

+## Workspace Timeouts

+Running workspaces will stop automatically after a period of inactivity.

+### Workspace Inactivity

+By default, workspaces stop following 30 minutes without user input (e.g. keystrokes or terminal input commands).
+You can increase the workspace timeout up to a maximum of 24 hours.

+### Editor Disconnect

+Currently, all timeouts are dependent on an active editor connection.
+Closing your Gitpod connected editor or IDE will reduce the workspace timeout to 5 minutes.

+### Extending Timeouts

+Paying users of Gitpod can extend the timeout of their current workspace using the `gp timeout set` from the [Gitpod CLI](/docs/references/gitpod-cli), which is installed in all gitpod workspaces by default.
+Extending the workspace timeout does not affect the timeout of other any other workspaces.